 Set on a farm in Claverack, Cooper's Daughter Spirits is a distillery with real style.
 A woman-owned business (just like us) they make vodka and liqueurs in flavors like thai basil and black walnut.
 Their website is a mini-mind vacation.
 Check it out below and don't miss their list of mentions from the Washington Post to Edible Manhattan.

-Saugerties and Woodstock.
-Now it's filled up with good things!
+between Saugerties and Woodstock.
+Now it's filled up with good

-Immune Schein makes tasty elixers of natural ingredients which make
+things!
+Immune Schein makes tasty elixers of natural ingredients

-you healthier while they make your drinks yummier.
-Mix with some
+which make you healthier while they make your drinks yummier.

 Whatever you cook or don't we hope you get to have some local fare and a very very Happy Thanksgiving.